There and Back Again:

 - Ships embark and disembark at terminal facilities within the larger port, like gates in an airport.
 Just like at airports, security can be strict, so prepare and behave accordingly.

 - Our specific terminal won’t be confirmed until closer to our sailing.
-Upon entering the port zone, there will be signage to direct you (or your taxi/shuttle driver, etc.) to the correct terminal for your ship.
+Upon entering the cruiseport, there will be signage to direct you (or your taxi/shuttle driver, etc.) to the correct terminal for your ship.

-- You’ll need to present your passport and boarding documents in order to enter the port zone.
-Be sure to have them ready before heading to the port; and keep them handy for when you get to the terminal.
+- You’ll need to present your passport (or other accepted government/travel ID) in order to enter the port zone.
+Keep it handy for when you get to the terminal.

 - The exact boarding time varies, depending on how long it takes for the prior sailing to disembark.
-But boarding typically starts after 11 a.m.
-When you arrive at terminal, there will be porters available to take your luggage.
+But boarding typically starts between 11-11:30 a.m.
+When you arrive at terminal, there will be porters available to take your luggage, if you wish to check it.
 (It’s customary to tip them a buck or two per bag.)
 You can opt to carry your luggage aboard yourself, but if your cabin isn’t immediately ready when you board, you’ll have to mind it until then.

 - Luggage checked with the porters might not arrive in your cabin until after dinner, so be sure to carry anything essential—especially medicines and your travel documents—with you.

-- Once inside the terminal, you’ll first go through security screening.
-You’ll need to present your passport and boarding documents.
+- At the terminal, have your passport and boarding documents handy.
+Your first step will be to go through security screening.
 (But unlike air travel, you can leave your shoes on!)

-- While in the terminal, you’ll also receive your JoCo Cruise laminate (which you can use as a name tag) and lanyard, the JoCo Cruise guide book and other handy items and/or handouts.
+- While in the terminal, you’ll also receive your JoCo Cruise laminate (which you can use as a name tag) and lanyard, and other handy items and/or handouts.
 Then onto the ship you go!

 - Although the ship departs at 5 pm, HAL requires everyone to be aboard by 3:30 pm.
 DO NOT BE LATE; passengers who arrive late may not be allowed to board the ship at the terminal.

-- If you wish, you can reserve transfers (airport-to-cruise terminal and cruise terminal-to-airport) via HAL starting Nov 13th by calling their Key Accounts department at (866) 929-2332.
+- If you wish, you can reserve transfers (airport-to-cruise terminal and cruise terminal-to-airport) via HAL’s online travel planning option.

 A form will be sent to your stateroom during the week for you to fill out, with two options for your luggage post-cruise: 1) carry your own luggage with you off the ship, or 2) have HAL bring your luggage to the terminal.
 If you select the latter, the ship will provide you with luggage tags to put on your packed bags, which you’ll leave outside your stateroom on the last night of the cruise.
 The next morning, after you disembark, cruise terminal staff will be on hand to guide you in retrieving your luggage.

 Once in the terminal with your luggage, you will need to pass through US Customs; please have all necessary travel documents ready.
-If you’re signed up for Global Entry and have your card with you, terminal staff can direct you to the appropriate line.
+If you’re a Global Entry member and have your card with you, terminal staff can direct you to the appropriate line.

 Once through Customs and outside the cruise terminal, you can meet your transportation to the airport (or your hotel or post-cruise shore excursion, as applicable).
 If you haven’t prearranged your transportation, there will be numerous taxis available outside the terminal that you can hire, or you’re welcome to use a rideshare app.